Why does Texas have the highest maternal death rate in the developed world?

-Clutching their newborn daughter, Chris Zavala pleaded with the staff at a Texas urgent-care clinic to save his wife, Michelle.
+Clutching his newborn daughter, Chris Zavala pleaded with the staff at a Texas urgent-care clinic to save his wife, Michelle.

 It was July 26 — eight days after Michelle gave birth.
 The Zavalas had rushed in after Michelle complained of tunnel vision, of feeling like she was going to faint.
 But now, lying in a bed at the clinic, Michelle wasn't saying anything at all.
 Her eyelids were drooping.
 Her expression had turned listless.